Does home insurance cover roof leaks?

 Common storm types and flood risk

 - Storm damage: The UK experiences regular named storms, especially in autumn and winter.
-Examples include Storm Eunice (2022), which caused widespread roof damage and power outages, and more recent storms like Éowyn (early 2025) and Darragh (late 2024), which led to significant claims for missing tiles, structural damage, and leaks.
+Recent examples include Storm Eunice (2022), Éowyn (early 2025), Darragh (late 2024).
+These cause missing tiles, structural damage, and leaks.

-- Wind and rain: British roofs are generally built to withstand wind speeds up to 70mph, but older roofs or those with existing weaknesses may fail under sustained pressure.
-High winds can lift tiles, loosen flashing, and allow water ingress, especially if followed by heavy rain.
+- Wind and rain: Many roofs handle typical conditions, but older roofs or those with existing weaknesses fail during prolonged exposure to high winds.
+Strong gusts lift tiles, loosen flashing, and allow water ingress, especially when heavy rain follows.

 Seasonal risks to roofs

-- Autumn: Marked by heavy rainfall and strong winds, autumn is the peak time for storm-related roof damage.
-Leaves and debris can clog gutters, causing water to pool and increasing the risk of leaks and structural issues.
+- Autumn: Heavy rainfall and strong winds make autumn peak season for storm-related roof damage.
+Leaves and debris clog gutters, increasing leak risk.

-By staying aware of these seasonal risks and maintaining your roof year-round, you can help prevent leaks, reduce insurance claims, and keep your home safe and dry.
+Staying aware of these risks and maintaining your roof year-round helps prevent leaks and reduce insurance claims.

 Case study: Rejected claim due to conflicting reports

-This example is illustrative of real UK claim outcomes and highlights why multiple reports may lead to disputes.
+This example reflects real UK claim outcomes and shows why expert reports matter.

-The roofing contractor provided a letter stating the damage was due to inadequate insulation, not storm damage.
-The insurer requested a surveyor’s report, which suggested external damage possibly from a storm.
+The roofing contractor provided a letter stating the damage resulted from inadequate insulation, not storm damage.
+The insurer requested a surveyor's report, which suggested possible external damage from a storm.

-However, a third report confirmed the original assessment: the damage was not caused by a storm but by general wear and tear, defective workmanship, or materials, all of which were policy exclusions.
+A third report confirmed the original assessment: the damage was not storm-related but resulted from wear and tear, defective materials, or poor workmanship.
+All were policy exclusions.

-The insurer therefore rejected the claim, and CIFO upheld this decision.
+The insurer rejected the claim.
+The Financial Ombudsman upheld this decision.

 Checklist: Roof maintenance and claim preparation